apache/zeppelin/docs/install/install.md

 </table>

 <br />
 You'll also need to configure individual interpreter.
-Informations can be cound in 'Interpreter' section in this documentation.
+Information can be found in 'Interpreter' section in this documentation.

 For example [Spark](../interpreter/spark.html).